filiph/egamebook/README.md

 5. Run `egamebook watch`.
 This will watch the current directory for changes and will re-build the project any time you change anything.
 6. Edit the `egb` file (for example, file `name.egb` in the project's directory).
 This is the main source of your book.
 Any edit will rebuild what's necessary.
 7. Open `web/index.html` in your favorite browser to test the egamebook in action.
+8. If you want to build the folder or file manually, run `egamebook build`.
+By default only one master egb file in directory can be built.
+9. Find more options with `egamebook --help` or `egamebook <command_name> --help`.

 <!-- XXX: The following is currently on hold, but some of the GraphML-egb code is done.